ticknoby/spring-demo-401/README.md

-Simple app to test for proxy interferance with 401 response.
+Simple app to test for proxy interferance with responses to http requests.

 Project generated using spring initializr. https://start.spring.io/